Certification - Becoming a broker

 Based on the current regulation respecting licence issuance, you may hold a licence in:

 I wish to act on my own account.
 What shall I do?

 Since the recent amendment to the Real Estate Brokerage Act, a broker may act on his own account as soon as he obtains his OACIQ licence (the concept of beginner broker has been removed).
-To change your method of practice to act on your own account, you must complete the Application for licence modification – Real estate or mortgage broker form, taking care to indicate the address of your establishment, even if it is your residence, and to include the applicable fees (see the List of administrative fees).
+To change your method of practice to act on your own account, you must complete the Application for licence modification – Real estate broker form, taking care to indicate the address of your establishment, even if it is your residence, and to include the applicable fees (see the Applicable fees and costs page).

 You may act on your own account if you meet the following conditions: